 where,

-,

 is the Jacobian of the deformation, i.e. where is the deformation gradient. are second order tensor representing the spatial structural tensors describing the orthogonal planes of symmetry, given by

 ,

 where are orthonormal vectors normal to the planes of symmetry.
 Note that the permeability in the reference state () is given by .